elena-ecn/benders-decomposition/README.md

 Installation
 ------------

-To run this project, install it locally using:
+To use this project, install it locally via:
 ```
 git clone https://github.com/elena-ecn/benders-decomposition.git
 ```

-The dependencies can be installed by running
+The dependencies can be installed by running:
 ```
 pip install -r requirements.txt
 ```